Species: Penguins

 Penguins

-Seabird Species Almost able to “fly” under the water, some of these charismatic species can dive to hundreds of meters Penguins (family Spheniscidae) are a group of 18 species of flightless birds distributed almost
+Seabird Species Penguins are incredible swimmers, some of these charismatic species can dive to hundreds of meters Penguins (family Spheniscidae) are a group of 18 species of flightless birds distributed almost exclusively in

 Read More »